Halal certification in Australia: Debate regarding halal slaughter

-Halal logos as registered Trade Marks
+Halal logos as registered trade marks

 Australian halal certification marks can be registered by the legal owner under the Australian Trade Mark Act.
 Doing so requires the owner to consistently provide products of the specified standard.
 Mis-use of trade marks can lead to legal penalties: In a 2014 court case, HCAA successfully sued a meat supplier which had provided a certificate to two kebab shops which included the authority's trade mark and wrongly claimed that it had certified the meat.
 The Supreme Court awarded damages, against the wholesaler, of $91,015.00 being 150% of the annual licence fees, that would have been otherwise payable.
 A 2015 Senate inquiry recommended that all halal certification schemes register trade marks and for the sector to consider adopting a single trade mark to improve confidence that products marketed as halal meet the required standards.

 Proceeds of certification

-Despite clams by some Australian anti-Islam groups of halal certification funds terrorism, according to a report by the ABC Fact-checking unit.
-Found that the profits of halal certification go to Islamic schools and mosques.
+Despite claims by some Australian anti-Islam groups of halal certification funds terrorism, a report by the ABC fact-checking unit found that the profits of halal certification go to Islamic schools and mosques.